Pay up or dry up - Egyptian gas at a crossroads

 This is partly down to a more uncertain outlook for prices and rampant cost inflation over recent years, but it is particularly true of investors in the United States, who have a wealth of opportunities in unconventional resources at home.

-Apache Corp’s sale of a 30 percent stake in a top quality Egyptian oil asset last month is testament to that change, even though it secured a good price from the buyer, Chinese state group Sinopec, parent of Sinopec Corp.
+Apache Corp’s (APA.N) sale of a 30 percent stake in a top quality Egyptian oil asset last month is testament to that change, even though it secured a good price from the buyer, Chinese state group Sinopec, parent of Sinopec Corp (0386.HK).

 Egypt owes about $6 billion to companies working on projects in the country, the equivalent of over six months worth of payments and more in some cases.